 5 kids in this house and chaos reigns.
 Most often we are trying to figure out how to squeeze everyone in, get everyone to sit down, get everyone where they need to be, get everyone to BE QUIET for just 30 seconds.
 You would think that when we are down a kid we would feel a little relief.
 And let’s face it, if someone takes the four-year-old off my hands for a day, I might just feel like my load is a little lighter.
 But then there’s the fourteen-year-old.
 Starting to spread her wings.
 Starting to turn her gaze outward from the walls of this house onto the great big world.
 Starting to be gone…a lot.

 We are just hitting a new phase, one where it seems that one event leads to another.
 We pick her up from play practice, only to drop her off at a friend’s house.
 She goes from the mall to a movie to a sleepover.
 Or she needs to squeeze in some babysitting jobs to support that mall habit.
 And when she is home, her bedroom is her domain.
 She now disappears for hours doing her thing, emerging only when hunger strikes.
-It doesn’t really matter why she is gone because it adds up to an often Ellie-free zone, and all I can say is that she is still in my house but I already miss her.
+It doesn’t really matter why she is gone because it adds up to the fact that she is still lives in my house but I already miss her.

 I can see the next four years getting ready to zoom past us.
 I want to hold on, to slow down, but I can see by the look in her eye that there is just no turning back the clock.
 Sooner rather than later she will be a summer guest in our home rather than a daily fixture at our kitchen table.
 And how on Earth do I prepare myself for that?
 Just thinking about it…I already miss her.